AshtonIzmev/covid-19-pandemic-simulation/README.md

 7. If you are infected, you will die or recover from the disease after a period of time, based on your age (and health issues but let's forget about those for now)
 8. If hospitals are full, mortality rates raises
 9. Death or immunity will not make you anymore contagious for other individual, obviously
+10. You are isolated if one of your family members has been hospitalized

 # Public transportation model
 Each house and workplace is being assigned a geolocation in a grid.
 This grid can be cut into blocks (defined by a parameter).